LaunchCode-Education-Archived/skills-back-end-csharp/class-prep/8/exercises.md

 Add edit functionality to the `CheeseMVC` application by following these steps.
 It assumes that you've added all of the code from the [models lesson](../../videos/intro-to-mvc-models/).

 1. Add two action methods to `CheeseController`:
-    - `public IActionResult Edit(int id)` - this will be used to display the form
+    - `public IActionResult Edit(int cheeseId)` - this will be used to display the form
-    - `public IActionResult Edit(int id, string name, string description)` - this will be used to process the form
+    - `public IActionResult Edit(int cheeseId, string name, string description)` - this will be used to process the form
 1. Add the `[HttpPost]` attribute to the second result.
 1. Create an `Edit.cshtml` view template in `Views/Cheese/`.
 1. Copy the form from `Add.cshtml` into `Edit.cshtml`.
 You'll want everything between and including the `<form>` tags.
-1. Back in the `Edit(int id)` action, ask `CheeseData` for the object with the given `id` and put it in the `ViewBag`.
+1. Back in the `Edit(int id)` action, ask `CheeseData` for the object with the given `cheeseId` and put it in the `ViewBag`.
 1. Within the form fields in `Edit.cshtml`, get the name and description from the cheese that was passed in via the `ViewBag` and set them as the values of the form fields.
 1. Add another input to hold the id of the cheese being edited.
 This should be hidden from the user:
     ```html